-Fantozzi Farms | 2665 Sperry Ave., Patterson, CA (Road Trip – Central Valley) – confirmed 9/23/2019
+Fantozzi Farms | 2665 Sperry Ave., Patterson, CA (Road Trip – Central Valley) – confirmed 10/8/20

 The corn mazes cover approximately 25 acres and include over 5 miles of paths.
 Within the mazes are 12 hidden checkpoints for you to find.
-Find all 12 checkpoints and receive a free medium-sized pumpkin.
-Corn Maze is $10 for adults.
-There’s also a Friday and Saturday night “Haunted Maze” from 7 pm to closing – flashlights are required.
-There’ free admission to the pumpkin patch.
-Courtyard admission which includes the pipe slides, a petting zoo and pig races is $8.
-Ages 4 and under are free.
+Find them all and receive a free medium-sized pumpkin.
+New for 2020, they’ll have a drive-through Haunted Maze on Fridays and Saturdays from 7-10pm.
+Your ticket to the Corn Maze includes access to the Courtyard with free hay rides, a huge jumping pillow, giant pipe slides, a hay bale labyrinth, a petting zoo and more.
+Corn Maze admission is $10; Drive-thru Haunted Maze is $20/vehicle.

-Dave Pumpkin Patch & Cornival
+Dave’s Pumpkin Patch & Cornival

-Vierra Farms | 3010 Burrows Ave, West Sacramento, CA 95691 (Road Trip – Central Valley) – confirmed 9/23/2019
+Vierra Farms | 3010 Burrows Ave, West Sacramento, CA 95691 (Road Trip – Central Valley) – confirmed 10/8/20

 Other Fall Activities